kuznia-rdzeni/coreblocks/docs/scheduler/Overview.md

 ## Description

-Scheduler is middle part of out processor.
-It is located after frontend and before execution units and its main tasks
+Scheduler is the middle part of out processor.
+It is located after the frontend and before execution units.
-are:
+Its main tasks are:

 - register allocation
 - renaming
 - ROB entry allocation
-- dispatching instruction to RS
+- dispatching instructions to RSs

 ## Schema